javonm63/Portfolio-P2/README.md

 🪪 License

-This project is open-source and available under the MIT License .
+This project is open-source under the MIT License
+.